 Show Me the Money!

-According to Forbes.com, in 2015 there are a record 15 Major League Baseball teams worth 1 billion dollars or more.
-The top 5 are…
+According to Forbes.com, in 2015 there were a record 15 Major League Baseball teams worth 1 billion dollars or more.
+The top 5 were…

 - The New York Yankees, checking in at a whopping 3.2 billion dollars.